mickeysh/Hackathon-01/README.md

 1. Find the steps here: [webapp/](webapp/)

 > Can you take photos from your camera using the webapp and see the results?
 Yes, Success!
+### Step IV - Call your service from Twitter
+1. Open/Login to your Twitter account (https://twitter.com/)
+2. Call your mentor for further instructions